 This procedure has been used to restore teeth for over a century though the materials and techniques have advanced.
-One fairly new option is white filling replacement for metal fillings.
-A traditional filling is shaped and molded after it is applied to the tooth.
+One fairly new option is a white filling replacement for metal fillings.
+A traditional filling is shaped and moulded after it is applied to the tooth.
 Because inlays and onlays are produced in a dental lab, they are usually called indirect fillings.
 Inlays are applied to just the center of the biting surface of a tooth (not to a cusp or point) and are ordinarily smaller than onlays.
 An onlay restores one or more cusps of a tooth.

 A Dental Crown

 A crown replaces the entire visible portion of the tooth, restoring appearance, stability, and function.
 Crowns are used for teeth that have had a root canal, teeth with extreme decay, the replacement tooth in a dental bridge, and the visible portion of a dental implant.
-Crowns can be made of all metal (such as gold), porcelain-fused-to-metal, all ceramic, or all resin.
+Crowns can be made of all metal (such as gold), porcelain-fused-to-metal, all-ceramic, or all resin.

-Many dentists consider a tooth implant to be the ultimate restoration because it restores the entire tooth – both root and crown.
+Many dentist in Wetaskiwin consider a tooth implant to be the ultimate restoration because it restores the entire tooth – both root and crown.
 Most dental implant recipients report that the implant is indistinguishable from a natural tooth.
 Another benefit is the fact that an implant can prohibit bone recession which is common at an extraction site.
 Dental implants are used in a variety of applications such as anchoring dentures and dental bridges.

 For more specifics about any of these procedures, call Timothy G. Mahoney, DDS at 855-416-4959.